verdaccio/website/website/translated_docs/pl-PL/config.md

 <small>Since: <code>verdaccio@4.0.0</code> <a href="https://github.com/verdaccio/verdaccio/pull/168">#168</a></small>

 Blok zabezpieczeń umożliwia dostosowanie podpisu tokena.
-Aby włączyć [JWT (json web token)](https://jwt.io/) nowy podpis, należy dodać blok `jwt` do sekcji `api`, `web` używa domyślnie `jwt`.
+To enable a new [JWT (JSON Web Tokens)](https://jwt.io/) signature you need to add the block `jwt` to the `api` section; `web` uses `jwt` by default.

 Konfiguracja jest podzielona na dwie sekcje: `api` i `web`.
-Aby użyć JWT w `api`, należy go zdefiniować, w przeciwnym razie użyje podpisu starszego tokena (`aes192`).
-For JWT you might customize the [signature](https://github.com/auth0/node-jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback) and the token [verification](https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback) with your own properties.
+To use JWT on `api` it has to be defined, otherwise the legacy token signature (`aes192`) will be used.
+For JWT you might want to customize the [signature](https://github.com/auth0/node-jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback) and the token [verification](https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback) with your own properties.

     security:
       api: